Significant Accounting Policies

-The accompanying interim condensed consolidated balance sheet as of December 31, 2020 and the interim condensed consolidated statements of operations, statements of comprehensive income (loss), and statements of shareholders’ equity / member’s deficit for the three and nine months ended December 31, 2020 and 2019, statements of cash flows for the nine months ended December 31, 2020 and 2019, and the related disclosures, are unaudited.
-In management’s opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and includes all normal and recurring adjustments necessary for the fair presentation of the Company’s financial position as of December 31, 2020, its results of operations for the three and nine months ended December 31, 2020 and 2019, and its cash flows for the nine months ended December 31, 2020 and 2019 in accordance with U.S. GAAP.
-The results for the three and nine months ended December 31, 2020 are not necessarily indicative of the results to be expected for the full fiscal year or any other interim period.
+The accompanying interim condensed consolidated balance sheet as of June 30, 2021 and the interim condensed consolidated statements of operations, statements of comprehensive income, and statements of shareholders’ equity for the three months ended June 30, 2021 and 2020, statements of cash flows for the three months ended June 30, 2021 and 2020, and the related disclosures, are unaudited.
+In management’s opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and includes all normal and recurring adjustments necessary for the fair presentation of the Company’s financial position as of June 30, 2021, its results of operations for the three months ended June 30, 2021 and 2020, and its cash flows for the three months ended June 30, 2021 and 2020 in accordance with U.S. GAAP.
+The results for the three months ended June 30, 2021 are not necessarily indicative of the results to be expected for the full fiscal year or any other interim period.

 Use of estimates